LitzN/hennastyles/README.md

 ## Testing functionality and responsive design

 ### Site wide features
 - __Navigation bar:__ to test this I manually pressed each link on the nagivation page, both as an anonymous user and as an existing user as the links avaliable are different.
-The process below was repeated on both large screen version of the site and mobile to ensure the toggle menu was working well.
+The process below was repeated on both large screen versions of the site and mobile to ensure the toggle menu was working well.
-    - Functionality: Before logging in:
+    - __Functionality:__ Before logging in:
     I clicked on each link on top navigation.
     The logo led to the homepage successfully, the accounts button produced a dropdown when clicked which gave the options of "Register" and
     "Login", both links led to the correct page.
 The shopping bag button led to the shopping bag page, the community button led to the community